Find your local bureau

 Free Representation Unit (England)

 The Free Representation Unit (FRU) can provide representation for people on a low income and living in the London area.
 However, the FRU is a voluntary organisation and representation in cases cannot be guaranteed.
 If you want help from the FRU, you must be referred in writing by an advice agency once the date of a hearing has been set.
 The agency must be an FRU subscriber.
-Some Citizens Advice Bureaux (CABx) in the London area are subscribers to the FRU.
-To search for your nearest CAB, including those that can give advice by e-mail, click on (New window) nearest CAB.
+Some Citizens Advice local offices in the London area subscriber to the FRU.
+To search for your nearest Citizens Advice, including those that can give advice by email, click on nearest Citizens Advice.

 6th Floor